jacoblurye/nudge/README.md

 # Nudge

-A Chrome extension that redirects distracting webpages to the one you want to focus on.
+A browser extension that redirects distracting webpages to the one you want to focus on.